 Working with kids to end waste

-Our Sustainable Schools team offers students hands-on tools–such as practical ways to conserve water and energy–all defying wastefulness while catalyzing critical thinking and creative problem solving.
+Our Educating for the Environment team offers students hands-on tools–such as practical ways to conserve water and energy — all defying wastefulness while catalyzing critical thinking and creative problem solving.

 The RE Store may look like a regular thrift store, but behind the scenes we’re an innovative team of problem solvers, working to provide simple solutions to complex issues.
 We believe that waste is not a tangible item; it’s something we do.
 Here at The RE Store we use creative reuse, education, and recycling to provide our community with the opportunity to give unwanted items a second chance at life.

 Every day we:

 - Provide a location for unwanted materials to be sorted, processed and resold,